maciej-trebacz/tower-of-time-game/README.md

 - **Move**: Arrow Keys / Gamepad Analog Stick
 - **Action**: Spacebar / Cross (PlayStation) / A (Xbox)
 - **Rewind**: Backspace / Left Trigger

+## Vibe Coding Proof of Concept

+This game serves as a proof of concept for AI-assisted game development.
+Approximately 95% of the codebase was written by AI using:

+- **[Augment Code](https://augmentcode.com)** - Advanced codebase context and AI coding assistance
+- **[Cursor](https://cursor.sh)** - AI-powered code editor, mostly using Agent mode
+- **Claude Sonnet 4** - My LLM of choice for this project (also used OpenAI o3 and Claude Opus 4 occasionally)

+For detailed prompts and development process, see [PROMPTS.md](PROMPTS.md).

+What I've learned:

+- It is entirely possible to develop a game with AI, but you need to know what you're doing
+- AI makes prototyping super fast, but as you transition from prototype to final game you need to be careful
+- AIs like to write *a lot* of code, this project could probably have two times less code
+- Claude Sonnet 4 knows Phaser.js pretty well but for key areas I've given it a URL to the docs for the specific feature I was working on and it helped
+- If the AI gets stuck on something ask it to add debug/console logs and share them with the agent
+- If after that it still gets stuck don't fight it, roll back everything and try rephrasing the prompt or giving it more context

 ## Tech Stack